 Different exercises target different muscles.
 Keeping the back flexible and strong is vital to overall quality of life.
 Exercise has many benefits, including:

 - Improving blood flow to disks, joints and muscles

 A home exercise program lets patients be active participants in their scoliosis care.

 Our centers are located in Austin and throughout Central Texas.
-To learn more about spine care from the Seton Healthcare Family, please visit one of our locations.
+To learn more about spine care from the Ascension Seton, please visit one of our locations.